Atos smart city’s fabric for improving citizen’s experience of daily life

 As a result, cities can quickly become cashless societies and optimize business and user experiences.
 Smart living incorporates new technologies in health monitoring, telehealth, and smart hospitals to improve healthcare services for all demographics within the city.
 This project results in offering preventive healthcare services and customized medical advice to its citizens.
 Smart living results in an improvement and management of the living environment and quality of life

-The result of smart environments will lead to the reduction of waste production, monitor and manage pollution, and improve carbon emission rates.
-The outcome is the integration and optimization of urban planning while improving efficiency and minimize the impact on the environment.
+The result of smart environments will lead to the reduction of waste production, monitoring and managing pollution, and improve carbon emission rates.
+The outcome is the integration and optimization of urban planning while improving efficiency and minimizing the impact on the environment.

 Smart people focus on transforming access to public and private sector services for all segments in society including citizens, businesses, families, investors, employees, and employers.
 The outcome is a retooling of talents and lifelong learning that promotes an environment of social inclusiveness, creativity, open-mindedness, greater connectedness, resilience, and collaboration.
 As a result, cities can interact with public and private service providers more easily and confidently.